Think Natively: Unlocking Multilingual Reasoning with Consistency-Enhanced Reinforcement Learning: Introduction

 Large reasoning models (LRMs), such as DeepSeek-R1 \cite{deepseekai2025deepseekr1incentivizingreasoningcapability}, OpenAI-o3 \cite{openai2025competitiveprogramminglargereasoning}, and Qwen3 \cite{yang2025qwen3technicalreport}, have achieved impressive performance across a variety of complex reasoning tasks, such as mathematical problem solving, code generation, and logical deduction.
 A key advantage of these models lies in their response pattern: They first generate an explicit chain of reasoning \cite{tam2025languagemattersmultilingualinput} that may include problem decomposition, solution planning, and intermediate verification, and then offer an answer summary.
 This ``think-then-answer'' paradigm not only enhances performance but also significantly improves transparency and interpretability of answers \cite{wang2025languagemixingreasoninglanguage}, making the decision-making process more accessible and trustworthy for users.

 However, current LRMs generally suffer from two major issues under multilingual scenarios.
-First, they often struggle to maintain \textbf{input-output language consistency} \cite{wang2025polymath, tam2025languagemattersmultilingualinput}, \textit{i.e.}, they frequently default to thinking and answering in English (or other unintended languages) rather than the input language (please refer to Figure \ref{fig:mthinker}).
-Second, they present \textbf{inferior performance for low-resource languages} compared to English \cite{luo2025mmathmultilingualbenchmarkmathematical, wang2025polymath}.
-These issues significantly reduce the readability of the reasoning process and degrade the user experience of LRMs in multilingual environments.
+First, they often suffer from \textbf{input-output language inconsistency} \cite{wang2025polymath, tam2025languagemattersmultilingualinput}, \textit{i.e.}, they frequently default to thinking and answering in English (or other unintended languages) rather than the input language (please refer to Figure \ref{fig:mthinker}).
+Second, they present \textbf{inferior performance} for other languages compared to English \cite{luo2025mmathmultilingualbenchmarkmathematical, wang2025polymath}.
+These issues significantly reduce the readability and explainability of the reasoning processes and degrade the user experience of LRMs in multilingual environments.
 To mitigate these issues, current solutions include language control instructions \cite{tam2025languagemattersmultilingualinput}, supervised fine-tuning (SFT) with specific language data \cite{luo2025mmathmultilingualbenchmarkmathematical}, and GRPO \cite{shao2024deepseekmathpushinglimitsmathematical} with a soft language reward \cite{park2025crosslingualcollapselanguagecentricfoundation, 2025arXiv250610910M, hwang2025learngloballyspeaklocally}.
 However, these solutions still face notable limitations: Prompt-based methods struggle to enforce output language consistency with the input; SFT generally entails a trade-off between answer accuracy and language consistency; Soft consistency rewards in GRPO can only impose weak constraints on maintaining language consistency.
 Therefore, there still remains a clear need for a solution to effectively enhance both language consistency and multilingual reasoning capability of LRMs.